thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 ## Cluster Summary

-This has basic information about your cluster.
+This system panel contains basic information about your cluster.
 The **NUMBER OF NODES** is the number of installed nodes.
 This doesn't reflect the active nodes which may be more or less.

-This summary includes the import **LAST SNAPSHOT TIME** which shows that regular snapshots of your cluster are collected.
+This summary includes the **LAST SNAPSHOT TIME** it reflects whether regular snapshots of your cluster are collected.
 This value should update regularly in real time.
-If you do not see it change, you should check your cluster snapshot policy.
+If you do not see it change or empty, you should check your cluster snapshot policy using the `tscli` command:

 ```
 $ tscli snapshot-policy show